Flying Blue Extra: Is Essential or Extended Worth It?

 Every Benefit Explained

 Both tiers earn extra miles on top of your normal earning when you fly Air France or KLM.
-Essential earns 5 bonus miles per EUR 10 of base fare.
-Extended earns 10 bonus miles per EUR 10 of base fare.
+Essential earns 5 bonus miles per EUR 10 spent.
+Extended earns 10 bonus miles per EUR 10 spent.

 2. Lounge Passes